-- TA training to focus on use of appropriate resources to scaffold PP children. - Monitoring of PP books to be more regular to compare PP and non PP gaps. - Pupil conferences to be prioritised for next year and 50% of the group be PP. - To use Bedrock data to analyise PP access to vocabulary programme both in school and at home. - Attendance data for children eligible for PP was low (with high levels of PA).
+- Scaffolding training to be completed and support in class to continue for PP children particularly in writing. - Monitoring of PP books to be more regular to compare PP and non PP gaps. - Pupil conferences linked to monitoring to be prioritised for next year and 50% of the group be PP.

+- Promote and ensure use of on-line platforms to be accessed by all with a focus on PP children. - Parent communication of children's attainment Parents to attend 3x meetings throughout the year.
+If parents of PP children do not attend, teachers to contact parent by phone to discuss the child's learning. - Attendance data for children eligible for PP was low (with high levels of PA).
 Strategic meetings with attendance officer and county team to ensure improved data for all children (especially those eligible for PP).
 Clear processes in place for attendance officer and welfare team to ensure triangulation of attendance information. - All teachers and TA's to be skilled and appropriately trained to support PP children to minimise the gap and make accelerated progress.